-ONEIDA INDIAN NATION V. ONEIDA COUNTY (NOS.
-07-2730-CV(L); 07-2548-CV(XAP); 07-2550-

-$\underline{cv(XAP)}$ - On May 21 2007, the United States District Court for the Northern District of New York issued a decision granting in part and denying in part the State and County defendants' motion to dismiss the land claim complaints filed by the plaintiff Oneida tribes and the United States as intervenor on the basis of the Second Circuit's opinion in Cayuga Indian Nation v.
+ONEIDA INDIAN NATION V. ONEIDA COUNTY (Nos.
+07-2430-CV(L); 07-2548-CV(XAP); 07-2550-CV(XAP) - On May 21 2007, the United States District Court for the Northern District of New York issued a decision granting in part and denying in part the State and County defendants' motion to dismiss the land claim complaints filed by the plaintiff Oneida tribes and the United States as intervenor on the basis of the Second Circuit's opinion in Cayuga Indian Nation v.
 Pataki.
 The district court agreed with defendants that Cayuga required dismissal of the claims for trespass damages premised on a continuing right of possession unaffected by land purchases that were not approved by the United States in accord with the Nonintercourse Act.
 However, the district court also ruled that the Oneida tribes had sufficiently pleaded and could pursue claims for fair compensation based on the State's payment to the Oneidas of far less than the true value of the land.
-The district court certified the order for interlocutory appeal and the Oneidas and the United States.
+The district court certified the order for interlocutory appeal and the Second Circuit granted the State's petition to appeal and the conditional cross-petitions filed by the Oneidas and the United States.
 The State's opening brief was filed on October 9, 2007, and the Oneidas' initial brief was filed on December 10, 2007.
 The Tribal Supreme Court Project, with the pro bono assistance of NARF as lead counsel, prepared the NCAI-Tribal amicus brief in support of the Oneida tribes' position in this case.
+Oral argument has been scheduled for June 3, 2008.